 Conclusion: for someone in search of the best continuous tonal range available in affordable, compact digital, I would really like a definitive explanation of what the heck is going on!

-(I'm posted a virtual copy in the Cyber-shot forum for RX1 users, pardon me those who visit both forums.)
+(I'm posting a virtual copy in the Alpha forum, pardon me those who visit both forums.)

 - There are 1530 distinct values in my best raw file out of the sample set of files I tried.

 - The range of values is 0-4093 (which is twelve bits per channel output, not 14, alas)